 In 71 BC, before the road was built, gladiator and slave leader Spartacus was crucified on Via Appia.

 “The road is made of large, flat stones firmly set in place by thousands of years of rain, wheels, and feet passing over them….”

 The Appian Way starts at Via Appia south of the Coliseum.
 Circo Massimo metro station is the best access point.
-For me getting there was an effort and required connecting through metro lines A and B, and then taking a bus.
-It’s a beautiful area and I enjoyed the afternoon despite the heat.
-The Appian Way is best seen on bicycle using the worn dirt tracks along the road.
+For me, getting there was an effort and required connecting through metro lines A and B, and then taking a bus.
+It’s a beautiful area, and I enjoyed the afternoon despite the heat.
 On Sundays, cars are not permitted.